 Full speed SDIO cards:

-It supports SPI, 1 bit SD mode, 4 bit SD transfer mode at full clock speed of 1-25 Mhz, with data transfer rate upto 100Mbps
+It supports SPI, 1 bit SD mode, 4 bit SD transfer mode at a full clock speed of 1-25 Mhz, with data transfer rate up to 100Mbps

-It supports SPI, 1 bit SD transfer mode , and optional 4 bit mode is optional.
-It operates at low clock frequency of 0-400 KHz.
-It’s usually used to provide low speed I/O compatibility with minimum hardware like that in GPS, Scanners etc.
+It supports SPI, 1 bit SD transfer mode, and optional 4-bit mode is optional.
+It operates at a low clock frequency of 0-400 kHz.
+It’s usually used to provide low speed I/O compatibility with minimum hardware like that in GPS, Scanners, etc.

-For SD-Combo cards, 4 bit mode and full speed is mandatory.
+For SD-Combo cards, 4-bit mode and full speed are mandatory.